HorizenOfficial/arizen/README.md

 [![Code Climate][codeclimate-img]][codeclimate-url]
 [![Test Coverage][testcoverage-img]][testcoverage-url]

-# Arizen features for v0.1.0-beta version
+# What is and can do Arizen wallet in v1.0.0 version
-- [x] team GPG verified commits
-- [x] codeclimate code/bug automatic review
+- [x] You can download Arizen wallet from Release section from Github right now
-- [x] Travis CI integration
+- [x] You can create multiple separate accounts
-- [x] dependency version checker
+- [x] Password protected locally stored accounts
-- [x] displaying all your addresses with balances
+- [x] All data are encrypted (any of other wallets does not have this) and stored only on your HDD
-- [x] displaying detail info about address
+- [x] Detailed info about address and transaction history
-- [x] transaction history - raw
-- [x] transaction history - with detail about transaction
-- [x] introduce new `.awd` file (arizen wallet database)
-- [x] import wallet.dat - during registration
-- [x] import wallet.dat / `[your_login].awd` encrypted / `[your_login].awd` unencrypted - in GUI
+- [x] You can import / export wallet to encrypted `.awd` / decrypted `.uawd` Arizen's file
-- [x] backup wallet to encrypted/decrypted file
-- [x] desktop notifications
+- [x] Desktop notifications when balance has been changed
-- [x] light API wallet without requiring synchronization - connected to online insight
-- [x] use modern cryptography, aes-256-gcm with sha512 key
-- [x] encrypted login pass
-- [x] encrypted `[your_login].awd` file - storing all your data
-- [x] encrypted `users.arizen` file - storing all users login data
-- [x] multiple accounts
-- [x] password protection
-- [x] you have to create strong password
-- [x] automatically download updates
+- [x] Arizen automatically downloads updates instead of you
-- [x] simple, nice, flat, ZEN branded GUI
-- [x] Windows + MacOS + Linux instalation files
+- [x] Windows + MacOS + Linux installation files
-- [x] encrypted customizable wallet setting
-- [x] implement settings for selection of your favorite insight explorer
-- [x] implement settings for selection of your favorite insight API
-- [x] implement settings for enabling/disabling notification

 ## Wallet
-- [x] show/hide zero balance addresses
-- [x] sending transparent transaction
-- [x] generating new transparent address + label
+- [x] Needs connection to the insight and API (you can change servers in settings)
-- [x] configurable fee
+- [x] Arizen is API wallet

-# Planned features for next versions
-- [ ] bug-free
-## Wallet
-- [ ] sending private transaction
-- [ ] generating new private address
-## Messenger
-- [ ] messaging 1-1
-- [ ] add/remove/edit your contacts
-- [ ] messaing history
-- [ ] compatible messaging with other messengers

 # How to create distribution
 npm run dist